andreapavoni/gallerizer-jquery-plugin/README.md

      $('#gallerize-item').gallerize($photos,{
      fade_speed: 1500, // fading in/out speed
      start_at: 1, // position in the array of photos from which to start
-     delay: 5000 // delay beetween each image
+     delay: 5000, // delay from each fade, don't go below 2500 because has *unpredictable* image order
+     autostart: true
      });

 Changelog:
 ---------
+*   __2010/01/05 v0.3:__
+    *   new: added support for control-buttons (prev,next,start_stop). see examples/demo.html
 *   __2009/12/21 v0.2:__
     *   new: internal timer, no more jquery.timers dependency
 *   __2009/12/15 v0.1.1:__
     *   fix: if you have only one image, don't start gallerize()
 *   __2009/12/14 v0.1:__
     *   first initial release